Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 .. _`TestNG-xslt`: http://code.google.com/p/testng-xslt/

--	Logging Selenium can be used to generate reports with java client driver of selenium.
-Logging Selenium extends java client driver to add logging ability.
+-	Logging Selenium can be used to generate reports with Java client driver of selenium.
+Logging Selenium extends Java client driver to add logging ability.
 Look at `Logging Selenium`_ for more on this.

 .. _`Logging Selenium`: http://loggingselenium.sourceforge.net/index.html